OfficeDev/office-ui-fabric-core/ghdocs/GETTINGSTARTED.md

 ##Introductory tutorial

-Read a tutorial that explains the essentials of how to set up and use Fabric and Fabric Components by building a simple ToDo application.
-[Get started with Fabric.](https://github.com/OfficeDev/Office-UI-Fabric/blob/master/ghdocs/TUTORIAL.md)
+We provide a [Fabric tutorial](https://github.com/OfficeDev/Office-UI-Fabric/blob/master/ghdocs/TUTORIAL.md) that explains the essentials of how to set up and use Fabric and Fabric Components in a simple ToDo application.

-If you are building an Office Add-in we also have a simple get started page explaining the basics.
-[Office Get started with Fabric in Add-ins.](https://msdn.microsoft.com/EN-US/library/office/mt450443.aspx)
+If you're building an Office Add-in, you can find simple instructions for using the compiled version right away in the article [Using Fabric with Office Add-ins](https://msdn.microsoft.com/EN-US/library/office/6f46dd69-2ba3-4b0f-9735-7d7394ca2731.aspx).

 ##Supported browsers

 Fabric meets the Office 365 browser support requirements for desktop and mobile devices.
 This includes support for the latest versions of Chrome, Firefox, Safari, and Internet Explorer.